 - We each had a cloth draw string bag within the backpack.
 That was each of our allowance and we worked on the basis of 5-6 outfits.
 It was really hard to make a decision on clothes but we never felt like we didn’t have enough when we were traveling.

-- All of our products were condensed into reusable food pouches and labelled.
+- All of our products were condensed into reusable baby food pouches and labelled.
 We shared products like baby shampoo for example and I used Shaun’s deodorant.

 This is actually what saved the most amount of room.
 I sabotaged my make-up bag and popped eye shadows out of boxes and made little pouches with bubble wrap.
 I also did not bring my hairdryer or straighteners.
 It was definitely an ‘au natural’ situation for a few weeks, it wasn’t that bad.

-Finding baby-friendly activities
+Finding baby friendly activities abroad

-During our extensive backpacking trip, I felt guilty I could not offer Esme the oppurtunity to socialise with other children.
+During our extensive backpacking trip, I felt guilty I could not offer Esme the opportunity to socialise with other children.
 Depending on where you are going, there are ways around it.
 For example, if you are going to New Zealand or Australia, there are rhyme time classes in libraries all over the city that anyone can join in.
 In Hong Kong, we took Esme to an indoor soft play facility.
 I also found baby sensory classes in Malaysia.
 We didn’t actually attend but it might be useful if you are planning to stay a long time in one place.
 Esmé loves swimming so we always tried to stay near the beach or in a guesthouse that has a swimming pool.
 She gets so much enjoyment out of it.

 If you have taken the time out to go backpacking with a baby you are in for some amazing memories and quality time.
 I can’t explain to you how incredible it was to have Shaun around for most of my maternity year.
 Esmé and Shaun are so close because they had so much time together in that first year, just the same as mum and baby.
 Imagine not having cleaning, washing and general household chores to do; instead you have unlimited quality time with your family together.
 Make sure to cherish every moment and take lots of photos to show your child when they are older.